brentmcconnell/aks-with-dns/PITCHME.md

 - All Pods have an IP address
 - All Pods use that IP address to communicate... even across nodes
 - All Pods have their own network namespace (ip netns list) on the host
-- Same host pods communicate over a local bridge
+- Same host pods communicate over a local bridge on the host
 - Routing Pod IPs to correct host is handled by container networking plugin
     - kubenet (default for AKS)
     - Azure Container Networking Interface (CNI)